RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 + **Proof Portfolio:** A collection of your best proof-writing work, gathered from your Problem Sets.
 + **Project:** You'll work individually or in a pair to explore a topic related to, but not necessarily covered in the course.
 Topics will be left up to you but can include research questions, applications to real-life problems, or applications of the course to K-12 teaching situations.
 The project will involve a written product, a  "trailer" video, and a brief presentation to the class during the last week of classes.

-We *do not* have a final exam in the course; however we will reserve the final exam time slot (April 27 from 10:00-11:50am) in case we need more time slots for project presentations.
+We *do not* have a final exam in the course; however we will reserve the final exam time slot (April 27 from 10:00-11:50am) in case we need more time for project presentations.

 ## How do I earn a grade in the course?

-Your grade in the course is earned by **accumulating and demonstrating evidence of skill on the main concepts in the course**.
+Your grade in the course is earned by **demonstrating evidence of skill on the main concepts in the course** and **staying actively engaged with the course**.
 And this is done by completing the assignments outlined above, at a reasonably high level of quality.
 In our class, **there are no points or percentages** on most items.
 Instead, the work you turn in will be evaluated against **quality standards** that will be made clear on each assignment.
 If your work meets the standard, then you will receive full credit for it.
 Otherwise, you will get helpful feedback and, on most items, the chance to reflect on the feedback, revise your work, and then resubmit it for regrading.

 This feedback loop represents and supports the way that people learn: By trying things, making mistakes, reflecting on those mistakes, and then trying again. **You can make mistakes without penalty** as long as you *eventually* demonstrate evidence of skill.